Food justice movement: Food movements and race

-Food justice and policy
+Food Justice and Policy

 Food justice emerged as a way of applying food security and anti-hunger movements to policy by drawing from established social and environmental theoretical frameworks.
 The food justice movement is related to food sovereignty in that it critiques "structural barriers communities of color face to accessing local and organic foods" that are largely due to institutional racism and the effect it has on economic equality.
 This movement seeks to create equal access to nutritious food for all people, regardless of race, and policy is one mode that this mission is accomplished through.
 One way that this policy in integrated is through food policy councils, which have existed in North America since 1982.
 The implementation of food policy councils at the city level has allowed for changes to respond directly to community needs, with communities being involved with the creation of policy.

 Organizations and festivals such as the Coalition of Immokalee Workers, Familias Unidas por la Justicia, and Farm Aid are credited as working to raise awareness of or assist with food justice by fighting for family farmers to keep and sustain their land, fair pay and treatment of workers, and ensuring access to healthy foods to those previously denied affordable nourishment.

-Consequences
+Current injustices

 Food deserts

 Food deserts are defined by the USDA as census tracts that contain a notable population of low income people that lack access to healthy and affordable food, such as a typical chain grocery store within reachable distance.
 In food deserts, it is typical to see an abundance of fast food restaurants alongside gas stations and liquor stores with no fresh food, only offering bagged chips, sodas, and other quick eat items that lack nutritional substance, are available, alongside fast food restaurants that do not offer healthy options.

 In a Report to Congress done by the United States Department of Agriculture, it was found that 23.5 million Americans live more than one mile away from a grocery store and do not have access to a car.
 There are concerns regarding individuals in food insecure areas that have to rely on public transportation to access local food markets to grocery stores.

-Some activists criticize the term "food desert" as a bad descriptor of these neighborhoods, for two main reasons.
-First, the word "desert" implies something that is naturally existing.
-Deserts are labeled as so because they receive a certain amount of precipitation, a factor beyond human control.
-Rather, urban planner Karen Washington of Johns Hopkins explains that residents in "food deserts" often may have food, but it is the quality of such food that suffers.
-Grocery stores may have produce that is financially inaccessible for residents, and as such proximity is not always the main issue.
-Research from the University of Washington has shown that proximity to supermarkets had no correlation to ability to shop at a supermarket, and perhaps social deprivation is a better explanation.
-Scholars have used the term food mirage to explain this concept.
+Urban planner Karen Washington of Johns Hopkins explains that residents in "food deserts" may have food, but the quality of such food is poor.

+Some activists criticize the term "food desert" because the word "desert" implies something that exists naturally.